hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `storage_container_url` - (Optional) The URL of the blob container within Azure Blob Storage.
 This URL must be readable and listable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
 There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read and list permissions on the blob, or set the ACL for the blob or its container to allow public access.

 ~> **Please Note:** Exactly one of `auto_storage_container_name`, `storage_container_url` and `auto_user` must be specified.

+---

+A `container_registries` block supports the following:

+* `registry_server` - (Optional) The container registry URL.
+The default is "docker.io".
+Changing this forces a new resource to be created.

+* `user_name` - (Optional) The user name to log into the registry server.
+Changing this forces a new resource to be created.

+* `password` - (Optional) The password to log into the registry server.
+Changing this forces a new resource to be created.

 ## Attributes Reference